vsilaev/tascalate-async-await/README-NG.md

     return async(42L);
 }
 ```
-It's important to admit that `SuspendableIterator` is not a subclass of the standard Java `java.util.Iterator` and hence `AsyncGenerator` is not an instance of the `java.lang.Iteratble`.
-Rather `SuspendableIterator` is an iterator-like API that allows to suspend caller code for `hasNext()` and `next()` methods' calls.
-Pay attention, that the `SuspendableIterator` returned from the `AsyncGenerator` is `Autoclosable` and closes the underlying generator when exiting from `try-with-resources` block.

 It's critical to admit that `SuspendableIterator` is an _iterator‑like_ API, not a subtype of `java.util.Iterator`, and `AsyncGenerator` does **not** implement `java.lang.Iterable`.
 It provides `hasNext()` and `next()` methods that may **suspend** the caller while awaiting asynchronous results, so it cannot be used with Java’s `for‑each` loop.
-The `SuspendableIterator` returned by an `AsyncGenerator` is `AutoCloseable`; use it inside a `try‑with‑resources` block so the underlying generator is always closed when iteration ends, the consumer stops early, or an exception occurs.
+The `SuspendableIterator` returned by an `AsyncGenerator` is `AutoCloseable`; use it inside a `try‑with‑resources` block so the underlying generator is always closed when iteration ends, the *consumer* returns early, or an exception occurs.

-Both consumer styles perform similarly and allow attaching an asynchronous pipeline to each returned pending value before awaiting it.
+Both *consumer* styles perform similarly and allow attaching an asynchronous pipeline to each returned pending value before awaiting it.
 If you do not need that flexibility, use the concise iterator form that mirrors ECMAScript and C# async iterators:

-Both approaches to write the *consumer* are identical in terms of performance and provides an option to attach some asynchronous pipeline to the returned pending value and await on this pipeline instead of the directly returned promise.
-However, if this flexibility is unnecessary you can use the third, the most concise form, that is the closest to the functionality provided by ECMA Script or C#:
 ```java
 @async CompletionStage<Long> consumeGenerator() {
     /* SuspendableIterator<String> */